GerlechJen/Credit_Risk_Analysis/README.md

 This represents 99.5% low risk and just 0.5% high risk.

+In examining the resuts of the 6 machine learning models, we will focus on the balanced accuracy scores, the precision and recall scores.

+as well as the Imbalanced Classification Report (ICR) from each model.
+Of particular interest in the ICR are two figures from the "f1" (F-score) column - the number from the bottom "avg / total" row, as well as the f-score from the "high risk" row, since we're primarily interested in our ability to detect high credit risk individuals.

-Using the naive random oversampling algorithm, the balanced accuracy score was 0.65, the precision for the high risk was very small with a value of  0.01 while the recall was 0.68.
+Using the naive random oversampling algorithm, the balanced accuracy score was 0.65.
+From the imbalanced classification report, the precision for the high risk was very small with a value of 0.01 while the recall was 0.68.
 The precision for the low risk was 1 with a recall of 0.62.
 The f1 for high risk was 0.02 and that of low risk was 0.76.

 ![image1](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/naive%20oversampling%20accuracy.png)

 ![image2](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/naive%20oversampling%20report.png)

-Using the SMOTE oversampling algorithm, the balanced accuracy score was 0.66, the precision for the high risk was very small with a value of  0.01 while the recall was 0.63.
+Using the SMOTE oversampling algorithm, the balanced accuracy score was 0.66.
+From the imbalanced classification report, the precision for the high risk was very small with a value of  0.01 while the recall was 0.63.
 The precision for the low risk was 1.00 with a recall of 0.68.
 The f1 for high risk was 0.02 and that of low risk was 0.81.

 ![image3](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/SMOTE%20oversampling%20accuracy.png)

 ![image4](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/SMOTE%20oversampling%20report.png)

-Using the Cluster Centroids algorithm for undersampling, the balanced accuracy score was 0.54, the precision for the high risk was very small with a value of  0.01 while the recall was 0.69.
+Using the Cluster Centroids algorithm for undersampling, the balanced accuracy score was 0.54.
+From the imbalanced classification report, the precision for the high risk was very small with a value of  0.01 while the recall was 0.69.
 The precision for the low risk was 1.00 with a recall of 0.4.
 The f1 for high risk was 0.01 and that of low risk was 0.57.

 ![image5](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/undersampling%20accuracy.png)

 ![image6](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/undersampling%20report.png)

-Using a combination of over-sampling and under-sampling (SMOTEENN algorithm),  the balanced accuracy score was 0.68, the precision for the high risk was very small with a value of  0.01 while the recall was 0.76.
+Using a combination of over-sampling and under-sampling (SMOTEENN algorithm),  the balanced accuracy score was 0.68.
+From the imbalanced classification report, the precision for the high risk was very small with a value of  0.01 while the recall was 0.76.
 The precision for the low risk was 1.00 with a recall of 0.59.
 The f1 for high risk was 0.02 and that of low risk was 0.74.

 ![image7](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/SMOTEENN%20Accuracy.png)

 ![image8](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/SMOTEENN%20report.png)

-Using the balanced random forest classifier ensemble algorithm,  the balanced accuracy score was 0.79, the precision for the high risk was very small with a value of  0.03 while the recall was 0.70.
+Using the balanced random forest classifier ensemble algorithm, the balanced accuracy score was 0.79.
+From the imbalanced classification report the precision for the high risk was very small with a value of 0.03 while the recall was 0.70.
 The precision for the low risk was 1.00 with a recall of 0.87.
 The f1 for high risk was 0.06 and that of low risk was 0.93.

 ![image9](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/ensemble%20accuracy.png)

 ![image10](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/ensemble%20report.png)

-Using the Easy Ensemble AdaBoost classifier algorithm,  the balanced accuracy score was 0.93, the precision for the high risk was very small with a value of  0.09 while the recall was 0.92.
+Using the Easy Ensemble AdaBoost classifier algorithm,  the balanced accuracy score was 0.93.
+From the imbalanced classification report, the precision for the high risk was very small with a value of  0.09 while the recall was 0.92.
 The precision for the low risk was 1.00 with a recall of 0.94.
 The f1 for high risk was 0.16 and that of low risk was 0.97.

 ![image11](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/AdaBoost%20Accuracy.png)